-The LED current is adjusted via an $I^2C$ interface or through a logic level PWM input.
-The PWM duty cycle is internally sensed and mapped to an 11-bit current thus allowing for a wide range of PWM frequencies and noise-free operation.
+The LED current is adjusted via an I2C interface or through a logic level PWM input.
+The PWM duty cycle is internally sensed and mapped to an 11-bit current thus allowing for a wide range of PWM frequencies with noise-free operation from 50 μA to 25 mA.